Let’s play a fun game…let’s imagine you’ve won the lottery!

 After you’ve cleared your debts, invested your money and six months have gone by, you’ll have a surplus of income.

 Feel free to make the world a better place by targeted interventions.
 By all means pay off your parents mortgage.
 Or your children’s student debt.
-But do not buy shit (cars, phones etc) for people or give them cash…it’ll get pissed away.
+But do not buy stuff (cars, phones etc) for people or give them cash…it’ll get wasted.

-I am now gonna let you into a secret.
+I am now going to let you into a secret.
 These principles don’t just work if you’ve won £5+million on the lottery.
 They work for smaller wins, for inheritances, bonuses and other windfalls.
+And here’s the biggest secret of all…